Kuririnnnn/Smart-Gate-Controller/README.md

 # Smart Gate Controller

-An ESP32-based automated barrier gate system that uses an ultrasonic sensor to detect vehicles and control a servo motor gate.
+An ESP32-based automated gate system that uses an ultrasonic sensor to detect vehicles and control a servo motor gate.
 Built across three parts: embedded hardware simulation, a visual programming block, and a live web dashboard.

 ---